 These are the weapons of the faithful.
 Don't cling to signs and miracles and wonders.
-Listen to what Jesus said to you in Holy Baptism, promising you the forgiveness of all your sins, promising you the aid and comfort of the Holy Spirit, promising you eternal life.
-When Satan comes knocking, reminding you of your weak faith, your sins of thought, word, and deed, trying to draw you into despair because of the darkness and chaos around your, don't look inside yourself for help.
+Don't wait for Jesus to speak to you in your heart - He won't.
+He has spoken to you in Baptism, promising you the forgiveness of all your sins, promising you the aid and comfort of the Holy Spirit, promising you eternal life.

+When Satan comes knocking, reminding you of your weak faith, your sins of thought, word, and deed, don't look inside yourself for help.
 Hold up in his face the Body and Blood that Jesus holds up for you and feeds to you to reassure you that He died for YOUR sins, that He has saved YOU, that YOUR guilt has been removed.
 Remind Satan that he has been defeated and has nothing to use against you, nothing to offer you.
-Even though those these things don't look like much to the eyes, faith knows better because faith hears the powerful promises of God attached to them - promises that cast down demons, drive back Satan's pressing assault, survive endless onslaughts of temptation, and bring you the absolute victory of Good Friday and Easter.
+Even though those these things don't look like much to the eyes, faith knows better because faith hears the powerful promises of God attached to them - promises that they can cast down demons, drive back Satan's pressing assault, survive endless onslaughts of temptation, and bring you the absolute victory of Good Friday and Easter.

 It was these weapons that Jesus taught the father to cling to.
 Words.
 Promises.
 Hope.
 Jesus knows that death lies ahead and he works daily to prepare us.
 The father's faith was too dependent on Jesus' physical presence, physical evidence.
 Such a faith can't long survive the dark times when Jesus couldn't possibly feel any further away.
 And so rightly Jesus checks this faith and says "My son, you are trusting in the wrong thing.
 Do you believe that I am merciful and will help you even though you don't see me?
 What will you cling to when I ascend to the Father and you no longer behold me with your eyes?
 No, your hope and confidence must lie in something else.
-You must rely on everything I've said.
+You must rely on my Word.
 I don't need to be standing next to your son or reach out my hand and touch him.
 I created everything that exists by my Word.
 I spoke and it was so and it was very good.
 You must cling to what I have spoken, you must hold firmly to my promise of mercy even when I myself seem to say something different, when I am the one causing you pain and heartache.
 Listen to nothing else but my voice.
 Believe nothing else.
 Take comfort in nothing else."
 Jesus wouldn't pander to the man's weak faith.
-He did something much greater -He strengthened it.
+He did something much greater - He strengthened it.
 He forced it to fight and wrestle against its carnal desire to seek more than the Word.
 Jesus healed the boy but all he would give to the father is a word - "Go; your son lives."
 He didn't say when or how.
 Jesus only promised that the boy lives.
-This is how the Lord creates living faith - He challenges and attacks it and by doing that trains it and grows it.
+This is how the Lord creates living faith - He challenges and attacks it and by doing that trains it.